infolock/eLBeePushBackController/README.md

 Just drag the white box (which is the view) onto the viewcontroller to edit/view it.  its up to you if you want to put it back (you can just drag it from interface builder to the bottom bar and it will automatically hide).

-## About

-eLBeePushBackController us a simple, lightweight UIViewController Category for creating a semi modal / push back transition.

-This code was originally a fork of [kentnguyen's](https://github.com/kentnguyen) [KNSemiModal](https://github.com/kentnguyen/KNSemiModalViewController) category.

 ### Biggest Changes